 - d.
 The exam will account for 50% of the rotation grade. - e.
 In the event that a student fails the COMAT but passes the rotation evaluation, they will be allowed to retake the COMAT within one week of the end of rotation.
 If the student passes the COMAT on the second attempt, they will receive a score of 70% for the COMAT.
 70% will be averaged with the evaluation grade given by the preceptor to determine the final grade.
-If the student fails COMAT on the second attempt, they will have failed the rotation and will be referred to the P & M committee for further discussion and recommendation.
+If the student fails COMAT on the second attempt, they will have failed the rotation and will be referred to the Academic Progress Committee for further discussion and recommendation.
 If the student fails a preceptor evaluation, they will have failed the rotation regardless of the COMAT score.
-The student will be immediately referred to P & M for further discussion and recommendation.
+The student will be immediately referred to the Academic Progress Committee for further discussion and recommendation.

-Class of 2025 COMAT Grading Chart
+Class of 2026 COMAT Grading Chart